 DNSSEC facilitates the provision of cryptographic signatures which allow relying parties to verify that DNS responses are authentic.
 The resolution process ensures the “origin authentication of DNS data” by establishing an unbroken “chain of trust”.
 The key characteristic of this chain of trust is that each parent zone vouches for its child.
 If any part of the authentication chain breaks due to a response from an unrecognized entity, then the resolution of that address is not achieved.

 For the “chain of trust” in DNSSEC to work, it needs a single origin of trust (at the root) i.e., a trust anchor that the users can have faith in and from where the trust chain can be built.
 This requires the creation, use, and management of cryptographic keys.
 The U.S. Department of Commerce has identified that the maintenance of the root cryptographic keys be split between the current root zone management partners, which are the IANA functions operator (ICANN) and the Root Zone Maintainer (VeriSign).
-Namely, ICANN is responsible for the management of the Key Signing Key (KSK) and VeriSign (a private organization) is responsible for the Zone Signing Key (ZSK).
+Namely, ICANN is responsible for the management of the Key Signing Key (KSK) and VeriSign) is responsible for the Zone Signing Key (ZSK).
 The KSK is the mainstay key that is required to periodically sign the ZSK that then signs the root zone.
 ICANN is also responsible for the publication of the trust anchor [source: U.S.A.].

-While some are concerned about this arrangement supporting this critical function,,, some others have expressed confidence in the arrangement and processes in place stating that the US National Telecommunications Industry Association (NTIA), ICANN and VeriSign have liaised with the naming and security communities to make the processes “transparent, independently audited and effective” [sources: UK, ISOC].
+While some are concerned about this arrangement supporting this critical function,, some others have expressed confidence in the arrangement and processes in place stating that the US National Telecommunications Industry Association (NTIA), ICANN and VeriSign have liaised with the naming and security communities to make the processes “transparent, independently audited and effective” [sources: UK, ISOC].
 Those with this view note that ICANN relies on direct global stakeholder involvement in KSK management, utilizing twenty one “Trusted Community Representatives” (TCRs).
 The TCRs are experts from 17 geographically dispersed countries who play a key role in the root key generation, back-up, and signing process to ensure neutrality, transparency, and security [source: U.S.A.].

 2.3.5.
 Role of administrations of Member States in the management of internationalized (multilingual) domain names